SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slime.md

 If a switch is not utilized, a tracker can enter Deep Sleep mode by pressing and holding down the user-specified button (SW0).

 ### Batteries
-Most boards support a 3.7V Li-ion/LiPo battery.
-Typically, these batteries have a maximum charge rate of 1C, which corresponds to a one-hour charge time.
-Do not use a battery if its charge rating will be exceeded.

-To extend the lifespan of the battery, a significantly lower charge rate of approximately 0.5C is recommended.
+Most boards support a 3.7V Li-ion or LiPo battery.
+Batteries are rated by their capacity (usually in mAh), and they also have a maximum safe charging rate—often expressed as “C.” Charging at 1C means you’re using a current equal to the battery’s capacity.
+For example, a 1000mAh battery charged at 1A (which is 1C) should reach full charge in about one hour.
+However, charging at this maximum rate can stress the battery.

+For longer battery life, it’s recommended to charge at a lower rate—around 0.5C.\
+This means, for a 1000mAh battery, using a 500mA charge current.
+Although this slower rate will take roughly two hours to fully charge the battery, it helps reduce wear and extends its lifespan.

 | Board                      | Default charge rate | Minimum battery capacity | Recommended battery capacity |
 | -------------------------- | ------------------- | ------------------------ | ---------------------------- |